qdonnellan/qdonnellan.github.io/_posts/2018-01-22-embrace-recruiting.md

     - featured
 ---

-For whatever reason I was bombarded with connection requests and recruiter *InMail* this week on LinkedIn.
+For some reason, I was bombarded with connection requests and recruiter *InMail* this week on LinkedIn.
 For a moment, I had to suppress the temptation to be mad - a little nugget placed somewhere in my subconscious over the years by disparaging colleagues who loathe recruiters and love to talk about that fact.
 For as many interactions I have with recruiters I read at least as many posts by software engineers lamenting the very presence of those interactions.

 > Don't they know I already have a job?